davidlazarte/watchdog/README.md

     php artisan vendor:publish

-When done correctly, it will publish one config file "watchdog.php" inside config folder.
+It will publish one config file "watchdog.php" inside config folder.
 And a migration file inside database/migrations folder.

+There is also a Command which will clean up extra entries of the watchdog.
+The config file has a limit which is by default set to 1000.
+So every time the command will check if the count of watchdog.
+If it is more than the limit, it will remove the old entries.

+To get this to working, add the following line inside the commands array.
+The final should look something like this:

+    protected $commands = [
+      \App\Console\Commands\Inspire::class,
+      \Amitav\Watchdog\WatchdogCleanup::class,
+    ];

+Once this is done, inside the schedule function you need to add the entry of the command and also the frequency of execution.
+For example, to run it every hour, the entry will be something like:

+    $schedule->command('watchdog:cleanup')->hourly();